Whether you are stalking or dogging-in, we all need a good pair of boots, says Richard Negus

 Vibram soles are the lightweight Teton version, which are then alpine stitched and welted, meaning that you can replace a worn sole rather than throwing the boot away.

-Good waterproof shooting jackets will see you right in the field all the year round.
-In the summer months when…
+The best waterproof shooting jackets will keep you in the field all year round.
+No matter how heavy the rain,…

 These are the tallest boots of the four at 18cm and weigh in at 1,600g, but they are so comfortable that you don’t so much wear them, they embrace you.
 Being leather, they will need more care than man-made materials, but you will want to look after these boots because they are quite simply magnificent.
 They cost £259, every penny of which is justified, and Brandecosse offers a 0% finance offer through Swedish bank Klarna.
 I can assure you I have bought a pair of these boots and I recommend them without reservation.
 10/10